Caleb Bonham

 Caleb Bonham (born November 7, 1986) is an American businessman and television personality in Denver, Colorado.
 A frequent commentator on the Fox News Channel, Bonham regularly offers political and business commentary expressing his millennial views as they relate to educational and economic issues.

-Bonham is currently the president of D/CO Consulting, a firm he co-founded in 2015, which advises Fortune 500 companies and political figures.
+Bonham is currently the president of D/CO Consulting, a firm he co-founded in 2015 alongside Kyle Forti, which advises Fortune 500 companies and political figures.

 Early life and career

 Caleb Bonham is from Fort Collins, Colorado.
-He graduated with a B.A. in Political Science and a minor in Business Administration from Colorado State University and began his career working at the Colorado State Capitol for Representative Brian DelGrosso.
+He graduated with a B.A. in political science and a minor in Business Administration from Colorado State University and began his career working at the Colorado State Capitol for Representative Brian DelGrosso.

 Bonham previously served as the editor-in-chief of Campus Reform, a college-based conservative news website that reports on "leftist bias and abuse on the nation's college campuses."
 In 2014, Red Alert Politics named Caleb to their list of the 30 most influential right-of-center leaders under the age of 30.